ken-zhong/pxl-On/issues.md

 - why do some import require .jsx and not others? e.g. nav_auth.jsx

 - how to store profile pictures and keep them separate from the gallery pictures?
   - assign them an 'admin' id?

+- current user not getting deleted from window

 - can I use this - https://github.com/guoyunhe/flexbin